eBay/NSTSuite/NSTTutorials/src/test/java/com/nst/tutorials/rest/thinmodels/README.md

 - Every thin model must extend the `NSTServiceModelBase` class.
 As mentioned above, whenever any thin model class is instantiated, the `validate` method will be called.
 Thus, we would want to ensure that anything inside of the `validate` method applies to all scenarios in which this thin model would need to be utilized - i.e. a “base case” validation.
 - The default constructor for `NSTServiceModelBase` requires the `JSONObject` root response object, along with an instance of a TestNG `SoftAssert`.
 - The `generatedValidations` have been created using the **TMBuilder**, using the same contract file that is referenced within the service wrapper.
-For information on the TMBuilder tool, please see [this link] TODO: UPDATE WITH OSS LINK (/NSTSuite/tree/main/TMBuilder).
+For information on the TMBuilder tool, please see [this link](https://github.com/eBay/NSTSuite/tree/main/TMBuilder).

 ### b.
 Validating JSON path data